JasonConger/Splunk-PTS-2019/Dashboard Workshop/Lesson 4/README.md

 ## Simple XML
 * Edit the dashboard from Lesson 1
 * Select source view
-* Add a new gobal search
+* Add a new global search

 ```xml
 <search id="main">